-To complement the laid back feel achieved by exposed brick, pick out fittings in raw wood, and layer natural colours and tones against it, as with these house plants and the grouping of pendant lighting.
+To complement the laid-back feel achieved by exposed brick, pick out fittings in raw wood, and layer natural colors and tones against it, as with these house plants and the grouping of pendant lighting.

 Looking for tips on how to create an exposed brick wall?
-Just head to our guide and if your space doesn't come with an exposed brick wall, consider opting for brick slips or a wallpaper with the same effect.
-Check out Wayfair for loads of options.
+Just head to our guide and if your space doesn't come with an exposed brick wall, consider opting for brick slips or wallpaper with the same effect.

 If you're a fan of the gallery wall trend, consider opting for white as a base that you can build on.
 Mismatching frames, prints, clocks and other forms of wall art is the easiest way to create a personal and unique finish plus add a bit of pattern to a white living room.
 Don't be afraid to make adjustments until you reach a combination you're satisfied with.

 Like the idea of a gallery wall but don't know where to start?
 There's lots of inspiration in our gallery wall design ideas.